berenddeboer/cdk-drizzle-migrate/README.md

 }
 ```

+## DSQL

+For DSQL there is no secret where credentials are stored.
+Only IAM
+access is supported.

+Drizzle doesn't really support DSQL, so if you create migrations you
+will often need to tweak them manually as so little of postgresql is
+supported.

+## Migrations

 Specify the path where the migrations are stored, `migrations` in this case.

 When this resource is deployed, it will run `drizzle-kit migrate` for